BestTimesToVisit.com Logo

 Sunrise Over Kuwait Towers

 Witness the iconic Kuwait Towers shimmer to life as the sun crests the horizon, painting the sky in hues of orange and pink.
-Ascend to the observation deck for a breathtaking panoramic view of the city waking up, and consider enjoying a leisurely breakfast at the revolving restaurant for a truly memorable start to your day.
+Ascend to the observation deck for a breathtaking panoramic view of the city waking up, a truly serene start to your day.

 See all 8 things to do →